-assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration;

-- these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudicebased bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.

+Any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead (or deputy) and the SENCO.
 At Uley School we provide pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.